DarkWoodX/crossaint/README.md

 A: Yes, feel free to make changes, and do whatever you want, commit, fork, just have fun.

 **Q: How do I know what languages are supported?**
 A: this is entirely based on the Google Chrome APIs, so you need to ask Google, I cannot provide an up-to-date answer.
 I've only tested it with English and French.
-The lan
+The languages in th